Asbestos in buildings

 Over 4000 asbestos products were used in domestic and commercial properties throughout the UK.

 These products started appearing in the early 1900’s.
-However, from after the second world war, from the 1950’s until 1999, asbestos products were used in the majority of buildings in the UK.
+However, from after the second world war, from the 1950’s until the 1970’s, asbestos products were used in the majority of properties in the UK.

-Many asbestos products that were installed are still present today, despite the fact we have been removing asbestos for 40 years.
+Many asbestos products that were installed in buildings are still present today, despite the fact we have been removing asbestos for 40 years.

 Managing any asbestos in buildings

-Any asbestos in buildings must be managed and re-inspected on a regular basis, or at least annually.
+Any asbestos in buildings must be managed and re-inspected on a regular basis, or at least annually according to HSE Guidance.

 And any pre 2000 build property (domestic or commercial) which is being refurbished, by law must have a more detailed ‘refurbishment/demolition asbestos survey‘.